 So you've decided to charter an inshore fishing trip.
 You may be an experienced angler or this may be your first time.
 It doesn't matter as we cater to both.
 It can be a totally "hands on" experience for those who are experienced or you will be coached through and helped with the whole process if you have never done this before.

-Try to arrive about 10 minutes before departure so Capt.
-Wayne can go over the safety equipment and where it is.
-He will also go over the type of fishing he recommends for the day as tide and weather conditions, as well as availability of live bait, can determine the recommended way of fishing.
 Now would be a good time as well to take care of any "business" you may need to do as there is no head (toilet) on the boat.
 But we are always only a few minutes from a public rest area if needed while out there and Wayne will accommodate you the best he can.

 We do a lot of "live lining" under the bridge if live spot or bunker are available.
 One of the reasons we have that extra 1/2 hour on our trips is we may need to spend a few minutes catching some live spot or cast netting bunker.
 We do our best to supply live bait for our charters when available but sometimes wind and water conditions make it impossible to catch and sometimes the shops are out but artificials work just as well.